ooawagaeri/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `MyCRM` and the **Actor** is the `user`, unless specified otherwise)

+**Use case: UC05 - Adding a contact**

+**MSS**

+1. User requests to add a contact with specific info of name, contact number, address, and email.
+2. MyCRM stores the new contact in the contact list.

+    Use case ends.

+**Extensions**

+* 1a.
+The given contact name is empty.

+  * 1a1.
+MyCRM shows an error message.

+    Use case resumes at step 1.

+* 1b.
+Either the given contact number, address or email is empty.

+  * 1b1.
+MyCRM shows an error message.

+    Use case resumes at step 1.

+* 1c.
+The given contact name already exists.

+  * 1c1.
+MyCRM shows an error message.

+    Use case resumes at step 1.

+**Use case: UC06 - Editing a contact**

+**MSS**

+1. User requests to edit a contact.
+2. MyCRM shows a list of contacts.
+3. User requests to edit a specific contact's info with specific index and type of the field in contact.
+4. MyCRM updates this specifc contact's info.

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+MyCRM shows an error message.

+      Use case resumes at step 2.

+* 3b.
+The given edit field type is invaild.

+    * 3b1.
+MyCRM shows an error message.

+      Use case resumes at step 2.

+**Use case: UC07 - Deleting a contact**

+**MSS**

+1. User requests to delete a contact.
+2. MyCRM shows a list of contacts.
+3. User requests to delete a specific contact
+4. MyCRM deletes the contact.

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+MyCRM shows an error message.

+      Use case resumes at step 2.

+**Use case: UC08 - Linking a contact to a job**

+**MSS**

+1. User requests to link a contact to a job.
+2. MyCRM shows a list of contacts.
+3. User requests to use a specifc contact to link a job.
+4. MyCRM shows a list of jobs.
+5. User requests to link to a specific job in the list.
+6. MyCRM links the contact to this job.

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+MyCRM shows an error message.

+      Use case resumes at step 2.

+* 4a.
+The list is empty.

+  Use case ends.

+* 5a.
+The given index is invalid.

+    * 5a1.
+MyCRM shows an error message.

+      Use case resumes at step 4

+**Use case: UC09 - Hiding a contact**

+**MSS**

+1. User requests to hide a contact.
+2. MyCRM shows a list of contacts.
+3. User requests to hide a specific contact in the list.
+4. MyCRM tags the contact as hidden.

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+MyCRM shows an error message.

+      Use case resumes at step 2.

 **Use case: UC10 - Sending an email**

 **MSS**